fredgibbs/fredgibbs.github.io/courses/american-food/book-reflections.md

 ## Organizational advice
 Although you don't need to have distinct section headings, you should have three main sections to your paper.
 You should have multiple paragraphs in each section.
 Paragraphs are for ideas, not sections.

-### Summary (~300 words)
+### Summary (~250 words)
 You should begin your essay with a **thorough but quick summary** of the main takeaway points of the book so that your readers have an idea of BOTH the **general topics covered** AND the **main themes addressed**.
 DO NOT GIVE A CHAPTER BY CHAPTER SUMMARY.
 Go for the bird's eye view.

+### Importance and Relevance (~250 words)
+- What besides historical knowledge should readers take away from the book?
+- Who could benefit from reading this?
+Who might be excluded?
+- What are the implications of the book for the modern consumer?

+Don't simply say that knowing the history of X is important.
+Everyone knows that (not true, but let's pretend).
+Make a specific case how the book is useful beyond the history it presents.

-### Personal Reflections (300 words)
+### Personal Reflections (~300 words)
 Typical book reviews aren't very personal, but our book reflections are.
 You should describe YOUR EXPERIENCE (not that of some hypothetical reader) reading the book.
 Again, thinking big picture, write about:

 - What was most interesting for you?
-- How was the book most successful?
+- How was the book most successful or impactful?
+- To what extent did it change your thinking on the topic?
 - What did you find problematic?
 Where did you get confused?
 - Are there key issues or topics that were not addressed?
 - Did you find the general point of the book interesting/effective/persuasive?

-### Importance and Relevance (300 words)
-- What besides historical knowledge can we take away from the book?
-- What societal good can this book possibly do?
-- Who could benefit from reading this?
-Who might be excluded?
-- **What are the implications of the book for the modern consumer?**

-Don't simply say that knowing the history of X is important.
-Everyone knows that (not true, but let's pretend).
-Make a specific case how the book is useful beyond the history it presents.

 ## References and Citations